 Your control programme should consist of an initial treatment and repeated follow-up treatments.
+This applies to all forms of bracken treatment: manual, mechanised or chemical.
 Control measures can include manual (hand cutting, hand pulling), mechanical (cutting / rolling) and / or chemical control, as well as the use of livestock.